hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/aliexpress/gui/__init__.md

 **Explanation and Important Considerations:**

 1. **No Code Provided:** The input code only defines a module docstring and a constant.
 There are no functions or classes to test.
-The example tests use placeholders (`assert True`, `assert False`) and comments to illustrate how to structure tests *given* code. **Replace these placeholders with your actual function calls and assertions**.
+The example tests use placeholders (`assert True`, `assert False`) and comments to illuStarte how to structure tests *given* code. **Replace these placeholders with your actual function calls and assertions**.

 2. **Fixture:** The `example_data` fixture is a placeholder.
 If your code requires any setup data for testing, define a fixture to provide it.

-3. **Exception Handling:** The `test_example_function_raises_exception` test demonstrates how to use `pytest.raises` to check for exceptions.
+3. **Exception Handling:** The `test_example_function_raises_exception` test demonStartes how to use `pytest.raises` to check for exceptions.
 Replace the placeholder `TypeError` with the specific exception that your function is expected to raise.

 4. **Test Design:**  Adapt the test names (e.g., `test_function_with_valid_input`, `test_function_with_invalid_input`) to match the functions in your `hypotez/src/suppliers/aliexpress/gui/__init__.py` module.